281-283 Barkly Street,

 From 1977 it operated as the Fiesta Bingo Club and this lasted until it was closed in 1989.
 The building was shuttered awating a new use when it was severely damaged by a storm in 1991.
 The fly tower and practically the entire stage house collapsed, which left the building wide open to vandals, who wrecked the auditorium and foyer areas.

-In the interime period, again nothing has happened and the building still stands, awaiting its fate.
-By early 2009, the building had been converted into apartments, with a new apartment tower built on the site of the former stage-house.
+In the interime period, again nothing happened and the building stood awaiting its fate.
+By early-2009, the building had been converted into apartments, with a new apartment tower built on the site of the former stage-house.
 The foyer and facade of the building have been restored to their original splendour.
 It is Heritage Listed on the State of Victoria Register, but the listing only applies to the facade and balcony foyer.